 If you see a line item that says FICA, that is the deduction for the Federal Insurance Contributions Act tax which both the employee and the employer have to pay.
 This tax is imposed to fund Social Security and Medicare, both federally run programs that provide benefits for retirees, the disabled, and children of deceased workers.

-If you do not see this deduction listed on your check stub, don’t worry because chances are that you are still paying into the programs and the deductions are listed individually as Social Security and MediCare.
+If you do not see this deduction listed on your check stub, don’t worry because the chances are that you are still paying into the programs and the deductions are listed individually as Social Security and Medicare.

 Social Security Deduction